 What is Pupil Distance (or PD for Short)?

 It is the distance in millimeters from the center of the pupil of the right eye to the center of the pupil of the left eye.
-To give you optimum vision, this measurement must be accurate so that the center of the lens is in line with the center of your eye.
+To give you optimum vision, measuring pupil distance must be accurate so that the center of the lens is in line with the center of your eye.

-To get your pupil distance, you need to ask your optician for this measurement at the time of your eye test, measure it yourself with a mirror, or ask a friend to help you.
+To get your PD eye measurement, you need to ask your optician for this measurement at the time of your eye test, measure it yourself with a mirror, or ask a friend to help you.
 If your optician measures your PD, make sure it is marked on your prescription.

-You can measure your own PD using a mirror and a millimeter ruler
+Measuring pupil distance can be done using a mirror and a millimeter ruler

 - Place the ruler flat against your forehead and with your right eye closed, line up the zero on the ruler with the center of your left pupil.